 12. Cisco Meraki MX and SonicWall TZ 600

-Cisco Meraki MX and SonicWall TZ 600 are probably the best two options for small businesses in 2021.
+Cisco Meraki MX and SonicWall TZ 600 are probably the best two options for small businesses.

 We implemented the Meraki MX firewalls for many customers.
 It includes features like cloud management and VPN connectivity and has good usability for multi-location security for non-IT specialists because it is easy to set up and maintain.
 Meraki created an interface that is very easy to manage.
 You don’t have to be Cisco certified to operate this firewall.